-- [Survey estimates of abundance that are appreciably outside the bounds predicted in the OMP testing. - CPUE trends that are appreciably outside the bounds predicted in the OMP testing. - Catch species composition in major components of the fishery that differ markedly from previous patterns.]
+- [Survey estimates of abundance that are appreciably outside the bounds predicted in the OMP testing. - CPUE trends that are appreciably outside the bounds predicted in the OMP testing. - Catch species composition in major components of the fishery or surveys that differ markedly from previous patterns (and so may reflect appreciable changes in selectivity).]